sruthigithub/cpanelstyles/README.md

   - Rearranged sections on the page using CSS flex
   - Improved header section styles
   - Improved footer section styles
-  - Consistent look and feel for all sections in Home page
+  - Consistent look and feel for all sections in home page
   - Changes to user preference dropdown styles
   - Changes to quick search dropdown
   - New CSS3 transitions and animations